jina-ai/jina/docs/fundamentals/flow/add-exec-to-flow.md

 ### Executor discovery
 By default, the Flow will attempt to retrieve the Executors' source files and YAML config files from the working directory and other paths set in the `PATH` environment variable.
-If your Executor's source files and YAML config is located elsewhere, you can specify the locations to be used in order to retrieve it using the parameter `extra_search_paths`.
+If your Executor's source files and YAML config are located elsewhere, you can specify their locations using the parameter `extra_search_paths`.

 For example, suppose we have the following project structure where `app/` represents the working directory: